daliqiji/learngit/readMe.txt

 first day create version
 Git is a distributed version control system git is free software distributed under the Gpl
-Git has a mutable index called stage
+Git has a mutable index called stagie beigin stupid boss